rajkive/r-demo/README.md

 # r-demo
+author - rajkive
-this is my first git repo
+this is my first Git Repository